Carl Marquis

-Carl Marquis is a paralympic athlete from Canada competing mainly in category T54 wheelchair racing events.
+Carl Marquis is a paralympic athlete from Canada, competing in category T54 wheelchair racing events in 1996, 2000, and 2004.
+After retiring from track and field, Marquis now competes in wheelchair curling.

-Carl competed in the 100m, 800m and 1500m in the 1996 Summer Paralympics but it was not until he teamed him with his fellow Canadians in the T52-53 4 × 400 m relay that he won a medal, a bronze.
+Marquis competed in the 100m, 800m and 1500m in the 1996 Summer Paralympics but it was not until he teamed him with his fellow Canadians in the T52-53 4 × 400 m relay that he won a medal, a bronze.
 This would prove to be his only medal despite competing in a total of seven events over the 2000 and 2004 Summer Paralympics he would fail to win another medal.

+Marquis would return to competitive sports in 2011, now in wheelchair curling, where he would compete for Quebec at the Canadian Wheelchair Curling Championship.
+Marquis has won two Canadian championship titles, in 2013 and 2026.